June 18, 2021 2 min read 2 Comments

 But who is Palladio?
 And how did his style inspire the design of our timepiece “Redentore”?

 Palladio was born in Padua in 1508.
 He got closer to art and architecture thanks to his godfather.
-His education took place in Vicenza (100km west from Venice), where he developed his interest in ancient art and some important contemporary artists.
+His education took place in Vicenza, at the time part of the Republic of Venice, where he developed his interest in ancient art and some important contemporary artists.

-At the apex of his fame, after being commissioned to design some of the most important villas and churches of the entire Serenissima Republic, the Doge (the top institution of the state) tasked him to build the Basilica of the Redeemer, as a tribute to Jesus Christ, the Redeemer, that freed Venice from the plague.
+At the apex of his fame, after being commissioned to design some of the most important villas and churches of the entire Serenissima Republic, the Doge (the top institution of the state) tasked him to build the Basilica of the Redeemer to celebrate the end of the plague.
 This is still considered one of his most refined designs and hosts the works of great Venetian artists such as Domenico Tintoretto and Paolo Veronese.

 As it was true for Palladio’s works, the balance between classicism and modernity is the key to the design of Redentore.
 The purity of Palladio’s style is reflected in the perfect circle of the dial, the uninterrupted sleekness of the Sapphire glass, the shiny roof-shaped hands.
 The minimalist stainless-steel case and the stylish engraved case back gift this timepiece the trait of freshness that allows it to be worn confidently in the 21st century.

 Comments will be approved before showing up.

 You can add a content block like this to your blog article sidebar, and use it for more details about blog authors, for example.